 Teepees are a gorgeous alternative to some of the more claustrophobic forts; they offer that cozy sanctuary while still being open and inviting.
 Plus, there’s no fear of the entire pillow fort collapsing on your head when you stand up.
 Some greenery and a beautiful lamp make this the perfect reading nook.

-This slotted cardboard house from Project Little Smith can be taken apart, rebuilt and taken apart again as often as you want.
-The pieces can be stacked flat for easy storage and can easily be painted, drawn on, or customized to your kids' own unique tastes.
+This slotted cardboard house from Project Little Smith leaves all those other cardboard-box crafts in the dust.
+It can be taken apart, rebuilt and taken apart again as often as you want.
+The pieces can be stacked flat for easy storage and can easily be painted, drawn on, or customized to your kids’ own unique tastes.
 Use a thicker cardboard for a sturdier house and follow the step-by-step instructions for easy-peasy assembly.

 Is the aforementioned teepee just a little too tiny for you?
 Look no further: This teepee can fill the entire room if you want it to and can be fully enclosed or exposed depending on how you arrange your blankets.
 Spread out, put a table in there, add a coffee machine, whatever you want.
 Looks like a good place for your next board meeti— I mean, looks like a great place for your kids’ clubhouse.